interlay/interlay.github.io/docs/guides/liquidations.md

         2. Select `ForeignAsset` for other tokens
             1. see [here](#asset-registry) for `id:token` mapping
     5. **repayAmount:** `amount_to_be_repaid` , note that the amount depends on the number of decimals the token uses.
 See [here](#asset-api) for details.
-    6. **collateralAssetId:** The underlying of the currency to be received.
-E.g: For kBTC the liquidator will receive the lend token of kBTC which can be redeemed for kBTC (see [withdraw collateral](#withdraw-collateral-optional))
+    6. **collateralAssetId:** The currency to receive in exchange for liquidating the borrower's loan.
+The liquidation premium is also paid in this currency.
+Note that this currency has to be one of the collateral currencies used by the liquidated borrower.
+Also note that while `collateralAssetId` represents the underlying currency of a lending market (e.g. KBTC), the liquidator receives its qToken version instead (e.g. QKBTC), which can be redeemed for KBTC from the lending market (see [withdraw collateral](#withdraw-collateral-optional)).
         1. Select `Token` for KINT, kBTC, KSM
         2. Select `ForeignAsset` for other tokens
             1. see [here](#asset-registry) for `id:token` mapping